tmr08c/tmr08c.github.io/content/blog/2022/02/taking-breaks/index.md

 ## Conclusion

 Finding balance is difficult.
-It can be even more difficult on a daily basis when you are focused on getting your work done.
+It can be even more difficult in the midst of your work week when you are focused on getting your work done.
 Retrospectives can provide you with the opportunity to step back and better evaluate your ever-changing situation.
-In my case, I was able to realize I was fanning the flames of burnout.
-Talking about the issues I was facing helped me to learn more about productivity and pressure, the positive effects of breaks, and how to reinforce my break-taking habit.
+In my case, I realized I was fanning the flames of burnout.
+Talking about the issues I was facing triggered me to learn more about pressure and productivity, the positive effects of breaks, and how to reinforce my break-taking habit.